gdmgent-1819-mobdev2/positive-design-mood-journal/README.md

 ## functionality:

-- Authentication
+- Create an Account
-- Set Mood
+- Set your Current Mood
-- Make notes
+- Write notes in your digital journal

 ## Test User: